 CASA of Ohio Valley is a nonprofit child advocacy program.
-We're members of the national CASA organization, but we focus on serving Daviess County.
+We're members of the national CASA organization, but we focus on serving Daviess and McLean County.
 We were founded in 1996.

 We work hard to recruit community members to become child advocate volunteers.
 We'll train you to represent the best interests of vulnerable children who are being abused or neglected.
 You'll also help children who are suffering because of the unintentional actions or inactions of their parents.